Hektoen International

 Dr. Frank Billings (1854–1932) was “one of the most conspicuous figures in American medicine,” rembered for developing the doctrine of focal infection from bacteria of the Streptococcus pneumococcus group via the teeth, tonsils, and other portals.1-3 Born in Wisconsin, he worked as a young man as a farmer and schoolmaster before turning to medicine.
 After graduating from the Chicago Medical School in 1881 and practicing in Chicago for a few years, he went to Vienna in 1885 to broaden his medical knowledge, studying clinical medicine under Hermann Nothnagel and attending lectures in London and Paris, notably those of Jean Charcot.4

 After fifteen months he returned to Chicago to teach at Northwestern University and later at Rush Medical College.
 He established the John McCormick Institute for Infectious Diseases and became president of the American Medical Association.
 In 1915 Harvard University awarded him an honorary degree of Doctor of Science.4 He was also awarded degrees in 1924 by the University of Wisconsin, in 1926 by Northwestern University, and again in 1927 by the University of Chicago.
-He was the Chairman of the American Red Cross Commission to Russia and a colonel in the Medical Corps in the Second World War.
+He was the Chairman of the American Red Cross Commission to Russia and a colonel in the Medical Corps in the First World War.

 Billings was awarded the Distinguished Service Medal in 1918 and promoted to colonel, later to brigadier general.
 The next year, in a publication honoring the seventieth birthday of Sir William Osler, he wrote on rehabilitation of the disabled.5 In an article titled “The Secret Nostrum Evil”,6 too, he warned against frauds in foods and medicine who had manufactured “special mixtures” and visited physicians to distribute “literature” in support of these products.
 He was president of the Congress of Physicians and Surgeons in 1924 and was made officer of the Legion of Honor of France in 1928.4 After the war, he acted as chief of a division of “reconstruction” of disabled veterans, and reported on their rehabilitation by physiotherapy, hydrotherapy, electrotherapy, thermotherapy, both passive (massage, mechanotherapy) and active exercise (graduated calisthenics, military drills and games), and occupational therapy.7